 When preparing your corporation tax return, please be sure to accurately complete the corporation's identifying information including your current address.
+If your address has changed, please enter your new address in the appropriate area and check the box below the address so that we can update your address.
 You will find your employer identification number and file number just above your printed corporation name and address.
 Keep a record of your identifying information for future use.